solomno/copilot-instructions/README.md

 ```
 3. Copy the content which is relevant for you to use from the language folder to the defult profile file(s)
  - cat ./instructions/language/terraform/type/codegeneration/rules.md >> ./profiles/default/copilot-codegeneration.md

+TODO - file needs to be placed in the same workspace as current editor, figure out how to deal with this in a scaleable fashion